This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 - If the volume of data is 10 terabytes or more, we recommend that you use the big data type because it is more cost-effective.

-- If local disks are used, data is maintained on the EMR platform, which cannot ensure data reliability.
+Notice If local disks are used, HDFS data is stored in local disks, which cannot ensure data reliability.

 - Task nodes